sbailleul/dotnet-template-demo/Readme.md

 ````
 ## Generation of new project
 Options :
-* --entity | -E : Name of entity used in template, it will replace "Template" values
+* --entity | -e : Name of entity used in template, it will replace "Template" values
 * --name | -n : Name of solution, default is Neos.Templates
 * --output | -o : Output directory for solution